Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 and the need to distinguish between the things that matter and those that can (not should) be ignored becomes critical.

 To tackle this, let's invent the **Leafwing Taxonomy of Code Concerns** (your PMs are more likely to use it if it has a fancy title).
-Years of painstaking fieldwork and sample collection have led me to the identification of four categories.
+Years of painstaking fieldwork and sample collection have led me to the identification of five categories.

 1. **Clear mistakes:** the code doesn't work as intended.
 2. **Architectural insights:** pointlessly inconsistent patterns, deep flaws or concerns for how this proposal will limit future work.